ibm-s390-cloud/ocp-kvm-ipi-automation/docs/DOCUMENTATION.md

 That is it, everything else (in terms of host configuration / customization) is done by the Ansible playbooks in this repository.

+### A note on IBM Power Systems

+These playbooks have been successfully tested on an IBM Power System LC922 bare metal server running Red Hat Enterprise Linux 8.5.
+Tests on older POWER8-based hardware were not successful however as some virtualization features required by OCP running on top of KVM and libvirt are not available on that type of hardware.

+Please note that Red Hat has issued a deprecation notice for KVM on IBM Power Systems that makes using these playbooks on POWER10 hardware less feasible.
+For more details please check out this link: <https://access.redhat.com/articles/6005061>.

 ## The Ansible playbooks

 The OpenShift cluster installation on the target Linux host is split into three separate playbooks: